 - Remove the pork to a wooden cutting board, and shred with two forks.

-- Preheat the broiler.
+- Optional: Preheat the broiler.
 Broil the meat on a rimmed baking sheet for 3 minutes.
 (Tip: Cover the pan with foil for easy clean up.)
 Using tongs, turn the meat over and spoon about ¼ cup of the juices from the slow cooker over the meat.
 Broil another 3 to 4 minutes, or until the edges of the meat start to crisp up and turn brown.
 Remove from the oven and spoon another ¼ cup of the juices over the cooked pork.

 Freeze For Later*: Follow Steps 1-3.
 Place the onion/garlic mixture, seasoned pork, lime juice, orange juice, hot sauce into a gallon-sized freezer bag.
 Seal and freeze.